-(vii) Conscious experience appears to be associated with certain physiologicalneurological processes in the brain: Prof. Rafael Malach of the Weizmann Institute of Science has reported that it is associated with the simultaneous firing of many neurons in a well-defined group of neurons.
-(Based on this observation, Malach makes the fascinating suggestion that a group of individuals acting in concert may also be conscious.)
-This, however, does not explain how consciousness works-just as little as noticing that human reproduction is associated with sexual intercourse explains how reproduction works.

-(viii) Up to now we have discussed only the "input" component of consciousness: experience.
+- (vii) Conscious experience appears to be associated with certain physiological-neurological processes in the brain, like the simultaneous firing of many neurons in a well-defined group of neurons.3 This, however, does not explain how consciousness works-just as little as noticing that human reproduction is associated with sexual intercourse explains how reproduction works. - (viii) Up to now we have discussed only the "input" component of consciousness: experience.
 There are also two other vital components.
 One is the "processing" component: thought, including intention.
 The other is the "output" component: volition-consciously choosing to do something, and doing it.
 True, a person could be conscious, but have no power to take any action-as when asleep, or as a result of a totally debilitating stroke.
 But under most normal circumstances, thought and volition are intimately associated with consciousness.
 Indeed, as we shall presently see, it is the combination of all three elements-experience, thought, and volition-that enables consciousness to perform its function.